opensearch-project/security/ARCHITECTURE.md

 #### Rest vs Transport flow

-OpenSearch treats external REST request differently than internal transport requests.
-Transport requests are more structured and are used to communicate between nodes.
-These transport requests are where the security plugin focused authorization through its SecurityIntercepton to perform inspections such as which indexes are involved in a given request.
+OpenSearch treats external REST requests differently than internal transport requests.
+While REST requests allow for client-to-node communication and make use of API routes, transport requests are more structured and are used to communicate between nodes.

 ```mermaid
 sequenceDiagram